-- To receive benefits for infertility services, you must contact your health care company and receive precertification before obtaining services. - If you and/or your covered spouse/domestic partner use a COE for your treatment, your lifetime infertility benefit maximum will be increased to \$30,000.
+- To receive benefits for infertility services, you must contact your health care company and receive precertification before obtaining services. - If you use a COE for your treatment, your lifetime infertility benefit maximum will be increased to \$30,000.
 You must complete all program requirements to earn the increase to the benefit maximum.
-To locate a COE, visit your health care company's website.
+To locate a COE, contact your health care company. - The lifetime maximum for prescription drugs under the infertility benefit includes the charges paid by the Plan.
+Your prescription drug out-of-pocket expenses (dollars you pay towards the deductible, coinsurance/copayment and costs for non-covered drugs) are not included in the either the Medical or prescription drug plan lifetime maximum.